 And you can't just change the timing of your crop seasons either, to coincide with one changed variable.
 Because then the other variables might be out of check.
 You might, for example, have enough rain if you plant your seeds earlier, but caterpillars won't polanize the plants that grow our vegetables, while butterflies will.
 In fact, caterpillars eat our plants, so we'd better try to make sure Nature's cycles aren't disturbed too much, if we want to eat.

 Climate change also coincides with freak weather events.
 One early morning of heavy frost when the blossoms are already out and you'll have no fruits from the affected trees that year.
-One sudden storm can ravage fruit production by blowing the butting fruits off their branches prematurely.
-One fierce downpour of hail and your damaged fruits will rot on their tree.
+One sudden storm can also ravage fruit production, by blowing the butting fruits off their branches prematurely.
+And it only takes one fierce downpour of hail to damaged your fruits and leave them rotting on the branches of their tree.

 The same goes for the production of our main staple foods: wheat, maize, rice, and potatoes.
 Dry spells, heat waves, downpours, hailstorms, tornado's, and other extreme weather events all have the potential of severely damaging global food production.
 And unfortunately the frequency and severity of freak weather events have all gone up coinciding with rising global temperatures and climate change.